 Facts about sliding and non-sliding miter saws

-Sliding miter saws give you an extended reach for cutting broader material.
+Sliding miter saws give you an extended range of motion for cutting wider pieces of material.
 Non-sliding miter saws are better for cutting thicker wood.
-Miter saws have either 10” or 12” blades and this extends your cutting capacity further.
-Sliding miter saws extend on a rail, but have a limited arc of movement.
-Non-sliding miter saws are better for angled, bevel, miter, and compound cuts.
+Miter saws generally have 10 or 12-inch blades, which can extend your cutting capacity further.
+Sliding miter saws extend on a rail but have a limited cutting arc.
+Non-sliding miter saws are better for angled, bevel, and compound cuts.

 What is a Miter Saw?

-A miter saw is a rotating blade mounted on a pivoting arm.
-It is best used for making angled crosscuts and bevel cuts, with some models allowing you to cut at 45 degrees and other common preset angles such as 15 and 30 degrees.
-Some high-end saws will enable you to adjust the angles in one-degree increments to let you choose custom angles.
+A miter saw has a circular blade mounted on a pivoting arm.
+They are designed for making angled crosscuts and bevel cuts, with many models allowing you to cut at 45 degrees and other common preset angles such as 15 and 30 degrees.
+Some high-end saws will enable you to adjust the angle in one-degree increments for much greater freedom when cutting.

-They are easy enough to operate.
-You set the required angle, hold the stock tightly against the fence to keep it straight and secure, and lower the pivoting arm until the rotating blade makes contact with the wood.
+Miter saws are generally easy to operate.
+You simply set the required angle, hold the stock snugly against the fence to keep it straight and secure, and lower the pivoting arm until the rotating blade cuts through the wood.

 Non-Sliding Miter Saw

-Non-sliding miter saws will give you four basic cuts:
+Non-sliding miter saws can make four basic cuts:

-Non-sliding miter saws are ideal if you are installing crown moldings, baseboards, window and door trims, or you are making lots of frames.
-Also, a non-sliding miter saw will quickly saw through that pile of trim work you’ve been putting off.
+Non-sliding miter saws are ideal if you are installing crown moldings, baseboards, window or door trims, or you want to cut multiple frames relatively quickly.
+A non-sliding miter saw will also make short work of otherwise daunting amounts of trim work.

-The maximum thickness of wood you can cut with a miter saw depends on the blade size, but expect it to be about six inches.
-Standard trim boards are four inches, so a miter saw will efficiently perform the task.
+The maximum thickness of wood you can cut with a miter saw depends on its blade size, but it will usually be about six inches.
+Standard trim boards are four inches, so a miter saw will be very suitable for this task.

 Sliding Miter Saw

-As the name suggests, a sliding miter saw extends on rails to enable you cut more extensive stock.
-This ability to increase cutting capacity is an advantage if you are cutting wider molding like the type found on older houses.
+As the name suggests, a sliding miter saw moves along a rail, allowing you to cut more extensive stock.
+This increased cutting capacity is beneficial if you are cutting wider molding, as you might find in older buildings.

-With a sliding miter saw, cuts as full as 12 inches or even 16 inches are possible with one sweep of the miter saw blade.
-So, if you are tackling a renovation project and need the extra capacity, invest in a sliding miter saw will be worth the increased initial cost.
+With a sliding model, cuts as long as 12 inches or even 16 inches will be possible with one sweep of the miter saw blade.
+If you are working on a renovation project and need extra cutting capacity, a sliding miter saw will be worth the increased initial cost.

 Sliding vs. Non-Sliding Miter Saws

-With all power tools, there is a trade-off.
-You need to balance the task at hand with the type of saw you need.
-If you are making crosscuts on smaller workpieces, you will need a miter saw that enables you to work quickly and accurately.
-Say hello to a non-sliding miter saw.
+Choosing the right power tool is about more than simply finding the most powerful unit or the one with the largest capacity.
+If you are making crosscuts into smaller workpieces, you will need a miter saw that enables you to work quickly and accurately.
+That is where a non-sliding miter saw comes in handy.

-They have the depth cutting capacity that a sliding saw cannot match.
-However, you are restricted to the width size of the material you can cut.
-You can still achieve more substantial cuts, but it involves flipping the stock and working from the other end to join the two cutting lines.
+They can cut to a depth that a sliding saw cannot match.
+On the other hand, you will be restricted in the width of the material you can cut.
+You can still make more extensive cuts, but you will need to turn the stock over and work from the other end to join the two cutting lines.

-If you are deep into the renovation of an older property, you will find a lot of the moldings and baseboards will be wider than their modern equivalents.
-Here’s where a sliding miter saw becomes useful.
+If you are renovating an older property, you will probably find that many of the moldings and baseboards are wider than their modern equivalents.
+This is where a sliding miter saw will be very helpful.

-The rotating blade extends on rails, meaning that you can extend the reach of the saw by up to 16 inches.
-The trade-off is that while you have a more extended reach, you get less versatility with the cutting angles, so it may be that you are restricted if the angles are too extreme.
+The rotating blade moves on rails, extending the reach of the saw by up to 16 inches.
+The trade-off is that, while you have an extended reach, you have less versatility with the cutting angles.
+You will need to decide whether you need longer cuts or the ability to cut acute angles.